2019/20 | Conestoga College

 Conestoga Students Inc. (CSI) is the official student association of Conestoga College and provides all full-time and part-time students with services, representation, and activities.
 CSI is directed by students to enhance the experience for all student members at Conestoga.
 Learn more about CSI and all that is available to you at www.conestogastudents.com.

-In 2018/2019, CSI invites our student membership to enjoy our on campus Pita Pit location (Doon campus, 2nd floor of the Conestoga Student Recreation Centre), our on campus restaurant and bar, The Venue and our Wellness Office where you can book onsite massage, chiropractic and physio appointments.
+CSI invites students to enjoy our on campus Pita Pit location (Doon campus, 2nd floor of the Conestoga Student Recreation Centre), our on campus restaurant and bar, The Venue, and our Wellness Office where you can book onsite massage, chiropractic and physio appointments.

 Monday to Thursday - 8:30 a.m. - 4:30 p.m., Friday - 8:30 a.m. - 2:00 p.m.